0smic/GainOs/README.md

 ## Chat Server

-Once you chose Online mode.
+Once you choose Online mode.
 You also have a chat server in it.
 You can work as a team to secure the Server or you can gather knowledge and so on.
 There is no limitations.
-You can be anonymous and also a person.
+You can be anonymous or you can reveal your identity.

 ##### Things get you banned

 - Using cryptography or password to secure the server for maintaining as King.